People

 Riley Harris

-Vicky Shrensky
+Vicki Shrensky

-Vicki is currently in her second year of undergrad and is majoring in both biology and psychology.
+Vicki is in her third year of undergrad and is majoring in both biology and psychology.
 Her area of interest includes learning about how romantic relationships impact the brain, the development of romantic relationships and why people are attracted to who they’re attracted to.
 Her career goals include relationship coaching/counseling.
 In her free time you can find her reading, writing poetry, or listening to Britney Spears.

 I.D.E.A.
 Lab Alumni